reconquest/atlassian-external-hooks/README.md

 Please [open an issue](https://github.com/reconquest/atlassian-external-hooks/issues/new) for support.

 You can always join our Slack community and drop us a line there: [slack.reconquest.io](https://slack.reconquest.io/)

-## License
-This project is licensed under the GNU General Public License version 2.